Athera0201/Simulator/README.md

 make
 ```

-For the usage of this tool, please refer to the manual.
+-For the usage of this tool, please refer to the manual.

 ## References related to this tool
 1. P.-Y. Chen, X. Peng, S. Yu, ※NeuroSim+: An Integrated Device-to-Algorithm Framework for Benchmarking Synaptic Devices and Array Architectures,*§ IEEE International Electron Devices Meeting (IEDM), 2017, San Francisco, USA.